43 Iconic Historical Places In India To Explore In 2025

 Image Source

-Get set to undertake an adventurous journey back in time by visiting the trio of three great Chola temples: Brihadeshwara Temple at Tanjore, Airavateshwara Temple in Darasuram, and Brihadeeshwara Temple in Gangaikonda Cholapuram.
-The three temples were built by the kings of Chola dynasty which was one of the greatest kingdoms of South India.
-The ones at Tanjore and Cholapuram were built in the 11th century while the one at Darasuram was built in the 12th century.
+Get set to undertake an adventurous journey back in time by visiting the trio of three great Chola Temples: Brihadeshwara Temple at Tanjore, Airavateshwara Temple in Darasuram, and Brihadeeshwara Temple in Gangaikonda Cholapuram.
+The three temples were built by the kings of the Chola dynasty, which was one of the greatest kingdoms of South India.
+The ones at Tanjore and Cholapuram were built in the 11th century, while the one at Darasuram was built in the 12th century.

 mahabalipuram